Digital Transformation of Higher Education in 2024 (+Examples)

 Digital applications and new educational technology help students find jobs, accelerate their learning, understand difficult concepts, promote their research, pass exams, manage their courses, gain online degrees, and much more.
 Digital transformation in K-12 education was essential during COVID and continues to help sickly students study from their beds and physically or mentally challenged students to enjoy the same educational opportunities as their peers.

-Other technology helps instructors customize their lessons, teach from their homes, conduct research, improve their pedagogical skills, and collaborate with peers in real-time across schools and geographical distances.
+Other technology adoption in education helps instructors customize their lessons, teach from their homes, conduct research, improve their pedagogical skills, and collaborate with peers in real-time across schools and geographical distances.

 Finally, cutting-edge technology helps institutions attract and retain students and quality staff; win grants and funding; drive-down costs; innovate; market themselves, and so forth.